The 2022 Guide to FavIcons for Nearly Everyone and Every Browser

 When this article was originally written, this was a total list of 14 icons, counting the iOS changes.
-The upshot is now that we’re heading into 2020, we can safely assume the iOS side has drastically dropped, by Apple’s stats floating at only 9% of devices using earlier than iOS 12.
+We can safely assume the iOS side has drastically dropped, by Apple’s stats floating at only 9% of devices using earlier than iOS 12.
 Using David Smith’s Audiobook app’s metrics, less than 2% of users are using below iOS 10 as of writing this.

 So based on more sane principals, we can remove a lot of the noise.
 Google TV was last updated in 2010.
 Apple went Retina in 2010 with the iPhone 4 and with the Touch and iPad in 2012.
 Opera Speed Dial disappeared in 2013, Opera Coast was removed from the Android App store in 2017.
 So with the revised list, we are down to seven major favicons (unless you have a project with very particular legacy requirements).
 Microsoft required msapplication-TileColor and msapplication-TileImage meta tags in order for IE10 on Windows 8 to recognize the Favicons, which can be dropped off from the original list as well.

 Lastly, Google’s Web App Manifest notes that Chrome accepts favicons in increments of 48px, and defaults to 192 or 512.
 For the sake of sanity, we’ll stick to only 192.

 - 4 favicons (32 x 32, 128 x 128, 180 x 180 and 192 x 192)

 - Links in your website’s <head> tag for each size

 Previous iterations of this guide recommended using A special XML file for Windows’ (8.1 and above) start menu tiles ( IE11+ and Windows 10 requires a browserconfig.xml.)
 This can still be done but this is an Edge case (pun intended) the vast majority of users do not use Edge in Windows.